Improved bounds for noisy group testing with constant tests per item: Proof of COMP bound, Theorem

 Thus, given $\cE$, we find that with $x$ removed the $\mzero^f, \mzero^u, \mone^f, \mone^u$ still satisfy the bounds from \Cor~\ref{cor_m0_m1}.
 As a result the number of displayed negative tests (which consist of unflipped truly negative tests and flipped truly positive tests) is given by

 Now, adding $x$ back into consideration: $x\in V_0$ chooses $\Delta$ tests without replacement independently of this.
-Hence the number of displayed negative tests it appears in $\vN_x$ is distributed as $H(m, \mzero^u + \mone^f, \Delta)$ and the lemma follows. \end{proof}
+Hence, given that the random quantity $\mzero^u + \mone^f = \ell$, the $\vN_x$ (the number of displayed negative tests that item $x$ appears in) is distributed as $H(m, \ell, \Delta)$.
+Hence, a conditioning argument shows that the linear combination of distribution functions